WATCH: Manic Street Preachers Nail International Blue In 1 Take

 To celebrate the Manics frontman James Dean Bradfield's birthday, we relive their amazing Radio X session from last year.

 Today marks Manic Street Preachers frontman James Dean Bradfield's birthday, and we're celebrating by looking back to the time they played a session at Radio X.

 Over the past three decades, the band have forged a career combining thought-provoking and challenging lyrics with anthemic guitar rock.

 Last year, the band came in to talk about the release of their Resistance Is Futile album, which dealt with themes around memory and loss.

 It's lead single International Blue was released at the tail end of 2017 - watch the band play the song in the Radio X session studio above.

-Check out another Radio X session version of a new track from Resistance Is Futile - Distant Colours, which James Dean Bradfield says is about the loss of "Old Labour".
+Check out another Radio X session version of Resistance Is Futile track- Distant Colours, which James Dean Bradfield revealed is about the loss of "Old Labour".

-Nicky Wire says of International Blue: “I’d been digesting the lyric for five years, since being in Nice and finally joining the dots between Yves Klein’s International Klein Blue and the vast open blue of the Mediterranean Sea.
+Nicky Wire said of International Blue at the time: “I’d been digesting the lyric for five years, since being in Nice and finally joining the dots between Yves Klein’s International Klein Blue and the vast open blue of the Mediterranean Sea.